If Jesus Rose from the Dead, then (#33) We Will Be Together Again

 The difference is not that we will no longer have a body, we will.
 But it will be an “imperishable” body.
 Our earthly bodies, because of the fall, are subject to age and decay.
 Our bodies are buried in “dishonor” for they are dead and decaying.
 Our new bodies will no longer be subject to age and decay, aches and pains, paralysis or cancer or disease or deformity.
 It will no longer be subject to weakness, but will be a body that will be powerful.

 Now, do not let the last two verses throw you: “natural body” vs “spiritual body”.
 Some have used this to say we will only be spirits floating around.
 The key word is "body" and remember all the passages we just looked at.
 We will be given a body like Jesus' body.
 The natural body is the fallen body; the spiritual body is the new imperishable one he just described.
 Jesus was in His spiritual body when He appeared to the women and the disciples and to many others.
 We don’t know every detail about it, but it seems to me that it was able to pass through solid matter or it could transport itself instantly from one place to another.
-Molecular physics informs us that the vast majority of the space that a solid object takes up is made up of space!
+Molecular physics informs us that the vast majority of the area that a solid object occupies is made up of space!
 It is not beyond reason that our new bodies would be able to pass through matter.

 But, although we don’t know the specifics of the new body, we do know that it will no longer be a fallen body in a fallen world, because God is going to make all things new: